Bankoga/golem/docs/golem-components.md

 How are _BLANK_ useful/what are the benefits of this paradigm?
 How are _BLANK_ detrimental/what are the drawbacks of this paradigm?

-## Core
+## Tekija

 > Definition: The primary processing system of a golem. i.e. the seat of intelligence.
 Can only have 1 per golem, and can be paired.

-### Purpose of the Core
+### Purpose of the Tekija

 Determines the types of logos encapsulation a golem can perform.
-The core determines the extent to which a golem can adapt, learn, or remember.
+The Tekija determines the extent to which a golem can adapt, learn, or remember.
 Semantic processing, world modeling, relational reasoning, agent capabilities, multi-modal support or aggregation, location mapping, etc... are all aspects of a golems primary purpose.

-### Types of Cores
+### Types of Tekijas

 ## Framework